JuliaGaussianProcesses/KernelFunctions.jl/docs/README.md

 ```bash
 julia --project=. -e 'using Pkg; Pkg.add("NewDependency")'
 ```
-and commit the changes to Project.toml
+and commit the changes to Project.toml and Manifest.toml.

 ## To add examples